Skip to content

 public void onPartitionChangeMsg(TbContext ctx, PartitionChangeMsg msg) {

-// Cleanup the cache for all entities that are no longer assigned to current server partitions
+// Remove entries for entities no longer assigned to this partition

 cache.entrySet().removeIf(entry -> !ctx.isLocalEntity(entry.getKey()));